CollinDewey/nixos-nvidia-vgpu/README.md

 Besides the above profiles there are vGaming profiles, the ones I recommend, I used the special `GeForce RTX 2070-` profiles (from `mdevctl types`).
 If using this profile, you should be able to install the normal corresponding NVIDIA driver for the windows guest, it will support vulkan, opengl, directx and such for games but not CUDA.
-If you're having trouble with the licensing (altho fastapi-dls should be able to deal with it), you might have to install a specific driver like [this one](https://nvidia-gaming.s3.us-east-1.amazonaws.com/windows/528.49_Cloud_Gaming_win10_win11_server2019_server2022_dch_64bit_international.exe).
+If you're having trouble with the licensing (altho fastapi-dls should be able to deal with it), you might have to install a specific Cloud Gaming driver.
-Here is the explenation of where that driver is from:
 > vGaming is specially licensed.
 > There's no trial and you need to buy a compute cluster from NVIDIA.
 > But Amazon has this and they host the drivers for people to use.